 What's the point in offshoring and nearshoring of IT services?
-Labor and livings costs are the answer.
-If you're startup founder who works in high living cost country, you probably learned the hard way how costly domestic outsourcing can be.
-It shouldn't be a surprise - after all, homegrown software houses need to bear all of the same costs you would if you decided to hire your own, in-house team (including operational, marketing and management costs).
+Labor and living costs are the answer.
+If you're a startup founder working in an expensive country, such as Switzerland, Norway, or Iceland, you’ve probably learned how costly domestic outsourcing can be the hard way.
+It shouldn't come as a surprise, though – after all, homegrown software houses need to bear the same costs you would do if you decided to hire your own, in-house team (including operational, marketing, and management costs).
 On top of that, every company simply has to earn money and make a profit!

 How much should you pay to achieve satisfying quality with offshore software development outsourcing?

 Software development outsourcing has many benefits.
 You gain access to talented world-class developers, save money and don't have to hire an in-house team (what takes time and money).
-But if you want to be delivered with snazzy, high-quality digital product, you need to take into consideration more factors than just cost of outsourcing services.
+But if you want to be delivered with a snazzy, high-quality digital product, you need to take into consideration more factors than just the cost of IT outsourcing services.
 With the right attitude, you can hire the best remote team, get a masterpiece of software development and still save money.